ShindouMihou/siopao/README.md

 ## write streams

-go-simple-files also has simplified streaming that helps with streamwriting.
+siopao also has simplified streaming that helps with streamwriting.

 > **Warning**
 >